atg-abhishek/actionable-ai-ethics/traceability_and_auditability.md

-# Papers
+# Traceability and Auditability

-On the following pages, you will find summaries and insights on papers that I am reading.
+On the following pages, you will find summaries and insights on papers that I am reading in the area of traceability and auditability.
 You can refer to the Table of Contents below for more details.

 To find out about [books](books.md) (well this will have more than just books in AI ethics!) that I find interesting in the domain of AI ethics, you can visit the respective pages.